Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Fixed: Rewrote deleting AI only groups on player side for UAVs (even Zeus placed) again when with AI is enabled, works now, I promise!
 - Fixed: Huge VTOL vehicles like Blackfish no longer explode when beeing spawned as sidemission reward
 - Changed: VR uniforms removed from BI Virtual Arsenal
-- Fixed: If "Parachute from base" is disabled then also disable it at additional respawn points like farps (parachute from base is always on when with AI is enabled)
+- Fixed: If "Parachute from base" is disabled then also disable it at additional respawn points like farps
+- Added: New server lobby parameter "Add action menu "Spawn vehicle" to FARPs:", default is Yes

 3.94
 - Changed: New server lobby param d_no_mortar_ar "Mortar bag packs in Virtual Arsenal", default no, means no mortar in VA